Are you planning a winter family dream vacation? And what if this family dream vacation could be in Switzerland?

 Should you still visit Zermatt in winter?

 Oh yes!
-Zermatt in winter is magical for non-skiers, and families with kids of all ages.
+Zermatt in winter is magical even if you don’t ski, and families with kids of all ages.

 And if you are not really a winter destination loving person, trust me you will become one once you have visited Zermatt in winter.